eosnetworkfoundation/eos-system-contracts/docs/04_guides/03_how-to-stake.md

 link_text: How to stake
 ---

-# Goal
+## Goal

-Stake resource for your account
+Stake resources for your account to participate in the on-chain voting and governance.

-# Before you begin
+## Before you begin

-* Install the currently supported version of cleos
+* Install the currently supported version of dune

 * Ensure the reference system contracts from `eos-system-contracts` repository is deployed and used to manage system resources